 Why consider spinal decompression therapy?
 If you have chronic back pain or other related symptoms, you know it can disrupt your life.
 For some patients, the pain can be so bad that daily life can become unbearable.
 Many patients turn to spinal decompression.
 There are surgical and nonsurgical applications.
-At Freedom Health Care & Physical Medicine, we focus on nonsurgical treatments to relieving pain.
+At Epic Health Care & Physical Medicine, we focus on nonsurgical treatments to relieving pain.

 Spinal Decompression Explained